Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Distality of points by product almost periodicity

 (2).
-In view of 1 of Theorem~\ref{thm5.4}, we only need to show that if $(\langle T\rangle,X)$ is minimal, then $(T,X)$ is minimal.
-In fact, when $\Lambda$ is a minimal subset of $(T,X)$, by 1 of Reflection principle~II we can see $\Lambda=X$.
-This proves Theorem~\ref{thm5.4}. \end{proof}
+In view of 1. of Theorem~\ref{thm5.4}, we only need to show that if $(\langle T\rangle,X)$ is minimal, then $(T,X)$ is minimal.
+In fact, when $\Lambda$ is a minimal subset of $(T,X)$, by a slight modification of the proof of Corollary~\ref{cor1.23} we can see $\Lambda=X$.